July 8, 2021

 Place your second layer on top and press down gently to ensure that there's no air between the cake and the frosting.
 Check the cake from the sides and spin it around a few times to make sure that the cake is straight, and adjust it if needed.
 If you have additional layers, repeat frosting and adding the layers on top.

-Once your top layer has been placed, you can begin to create your first buttercream layer.
+Once your top cake layer has been placed, you can begin to create your base buttercream layer.
 This layer should be very thin and provide a base for the thicker buttercream layer that will go on top of it.
 It will also catch any crumbs that fall off of the cake so they're not spread into the main layer of buttercream.
 Pipe some frosting on the top and sides or use the spatula to place it.
 Then use the spatula to spread a thin layer along the sides and top of the cake, making sure that it's fully covered.

 Once you have your cake coated, use your icing smoother to smooth out the frosting and make it as thin as possible.
 Don't be too aggressive with the icing smoother; gentle pressure is best.
 Be sure to use long, smooth strokes on the top of the cake, moving from the center to the edges.
 On the sides, hold the smoother vertically against the side of the cake and spin the turntable.